- Treatments & Procedures (A-Z)

 This rhythm of the flow of oil on the forehead relaxes the mind; releases pent up stress and eliminate toxins.
 The person experiences a blissful state of total peace and serenity.
 This treatment lasts for thirty to forty minutes.

 Shirodhara is advised for people with mental stress.
-It acts as a natural and therapeutic cure for all neurological disorders.
-The simplicity of the therapy cures the disease at the root level and rejuvenates the person.
+It offers natural and therapeutic relief for all neurological disorders.
+The simplicity of the therapy is that it treats the disease at the root level and rejuvenates the person.
 The entire process culminates in the person feeling a profound sense of peace and calm.

 This involves fomentation of the body with a bolus of cooked rice.
 Shastika or particular kind of rice known for its nutritional value, is cooked in milk and a herbal decoction.
 Four boluses are made of this cooked rice and tied up in linen bags.